fukaraadam-workspace/chrome-extension-nextjs-template/README.md

 # Chrome Extension

+## Usage

+Firstly, Run `npm install` for both root directory and scripts directory

+- Regular nextjs scripts can be used to run extension as a web app.
+Run `npx http-server ./out` after build to serve static export.
+- Run `extension-build` to build for chrome extension.
+Output will be in `./out` directory.
+Load output directory as unpacked extension in chrome (enable developer mode in extensions).

 ## Structure

 Created by `npx create-next-app@latest` command.
 Typescript, EsLint, Tailwind CSS, src/ directory, App Router added by this command.